blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 :::tip

-Whening using many cameras one detector may not be enough to keep up.
+When using many cameras one detector may not be enough to keep up.
 Multiple detectors can be defined assuming GPU resources are available.
 An example configuration would be:

 ```yaml
 detectors: